Chief of Police

 Freedom of Information Policy, Requests and Fee Schedule

 In accordance with the South Carolina Freedom of Information Act (FOIA), S.C.
 Code Ann. §30-4-30, et seq.
 (1976, as amended), persons have the right to inspect and copy public records.
 All requests for public records of the Irmo Police Department should be directed to the Records Division.
-Please note that you must obtain the report in person during business hours (Monday – Friday from 8:30 am to 5:00 pm) and must bring a photo I.D TO receive a copy of the report*.
+Please note that you must obtain the report in person during business hours (Monday – Friday from 8:30 am to 5:00 pm).

 *some reports require a fee to obtain depending on the amount of time needed to research and prepare the requests.
 CLICK ON THE BELOW FREEDOM OF INFORMATION POLICY BELOW TO SEE A FEE SCHEDULE.